 See in Glossary (ScriptOnly) , all the time (Full), or never (None).

 Enable the Clamp BlendShapes (Deprecated) option to clamp the range of Blend Shape weights in SkinnedMeshRenderers.

 |Virtual Reality Supported||Enable native VR support for the Unity Editor and your game builds.|

-|Vuforia Augmented Reality link to enable the Vuforia Software Development Kit.
-You must have a Vuforia Software License and agree to the terms of that license before the property becomes enabled.|
+You can click the Vuforia Augmented Reality link to enable the Vuforia Software Development Kit.
+You must have a Vuforia Software License and agree to the terms of that license before the Vuforia Augmented Reality Supported property is enabled.

 Did you find this page useful?
 Please give it a rating: